raspberrypilearning/push-button-stop-motion/worksheet.md

 1. Save and run your script.
 1. Press the button and try to take a selfie.
 Be sure to keep the camera still!
 Ideally, it should be mounted in position.
 1. Again, feel free to check the image in the file manager.
-Run the program again to take another selfie.
+You can run the program again to take another selfie.

 ## Stop motion animation

+Now that you have successfully taken individual photographs with your camera, it's time to try combining a series of still images to make a stop motion animation.

-1. **IMPORTANT:** Create a new folder to store your stills.
+1. **NOTE:** You must create a new folder to store your stills.
 In the terminal window, enter `mkdir animation`.
 1. Modify your code to add a loop to keep taking pictures every time the button is pressed:

     ```python